 Asados las Palmas

 The service was amazing.
 Our waiter was so nice and attentive.
 After ordering our food and drink, he immediately served complimentary arepas and tostones with a delicious sauce.
-I ordered fish that came with fries and a salad, which was delicious, and the prices were great too!
+I ordered fish that came with fries and a delicious salad, and the prices were great too!

 Comuna 13